MortenBjerre/MortenBjerre.github.io/index.md

 ## Income

+Time sliding choropleth showing income of different 'tracts' (an area of land used by the US Census) from 2015-2019.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->
   <iframe src="/images/IncomeSlider.html" frameborder="0" width="100%" height="700" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>